NFL picks against the spread, money line and over/under for Week 9 from self-learning AI

 SportsLine AI evaluated the Week 9 NFL odds and revealed its NFL predictions, NFL score predictions and NFL betting picks for every game

 Another matchup involving contenders sees the Kansas City Chiefs (4-3) visiting the Buffalo Bills (5-2).
-The Chiefs are 1.5-point favorites as former MVP quarterbacks Patrick Mahomes and Josh Allen square off for the 10th time, with Mahomes holding a 5-4 edge.
+The Chiefs are 2-point favorites as former MVP quarterbacks Patrick Mahomes and Josh Allen square off for the 10th time, with Mahomes holding a 5-4 edge.
 However, Buffalo has won four straight regular season meetings with Kansas City.
-How should you handle those NFL games and optimize what to bet on NFL in Week 9?
 Before making any Week 9 NFL picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: